BIOGRAPHY

 – Intermission –

-“Mind the Gap” is a program inspired by the phrase delivered to passengers on the London Underground (aka “the tube”).The phrase is a warning repeated at every stop to help riders traverse the space between the stationary platform and the moving train.
-With this program, we traverse the space between standard and innovative, groundbreaking repertoire, displaying that both can exist side-by-side in complete harmony.
+“Mind the Gap” is inspired by the phrase delivered to passengers traveling on the London Underground (AKA “the tube”).
+Intended as a warning, the phrase is repeated at every stop to help riders traverse the space between the stationary platform and the moving train.
+With this program, we explore the space between standard and innovative, groundbreaking repertoire, displaying that both can exist side-by-side in complete harmony.

 - Intermission -

-"Celebrated Classics" is our nod to the long and storied history of the brass quintet, and features concert music with traditional structures and tonal language.
-Spanning from the sublime to the profane; from the absolute to the programmatic, Mirari takes our audience on a journey that begins with Bach and ends with Bernstein.
+"Celebrated Classics" is our nod to the long and storied history of the brass quintet.
+We feature concert music with traditional structures and tonal language.
+Spanning from the sublime to the profane; from the absolute to the programmatic, Mirari takes the audience on a journey that begins with Bach and ends with a musical.
+What you have here is truly a “greatest hits” playlist for brass quintet.

 THE SCIENCE OF SOUND